 8. Nightstand Declutter

-Clear books you’re not actually reading, empty glasses, old chargers.
+Toss books you aren't using, empty drink glasses, and stripped old chargers.
 Reset with one book, lamp, and water glass.

 9. Pantry Shelf Audit

 One shelf only.
-Toss stale crackers, empty boxes, expired cans.
+Toss stale crackers, empty boxes, and expired cans.
 Group snacks in baskets.

 10. The Mail Pile Attack

 Set a 5-minute timer.
 Open everything.
-Trash junk mail immediately, stack bills to pay, file what matters.
+Throw away junk mail right away.
+Put bills to pay in a stack.
+File what matters.
 Paper pile = gone.

 - Use a timer.
 Five minutes feels short and playful.